saurabhsrivastava09/port-authority-ny-nj-analytics/readme.md

 ---

 ## Model Deployment & API Inference ##
-All three selected models were deployed after evaluation using **Azure AutoML**, as traditional modeling approaches did not meet the required performance benchmarks.
+All three selected models were deployed after evaluation using **Azure AutoML**.
 The deployment was carried out using an **Azure AutoML Python Notebook running inside a virtual environment**, which provided greater flexibility and control compared to Azure App Services.

 **Deployment Approach**